 The examination process may include a written test, oral interview, physical ability test, and background investigation.
 All phases of the examination must be successfully completed in order to continue in the selection process.
 Failure in any segment of the examination disqualifies an applicant.
 The test takes into consideration the Firefighter job, since Fire Cadets who successfully complete the program may become Firefighters.

 Candidates who successfully complete the written examination will receive information about the date, time, and location of the other testing components.
-The written examination is tentatively scheduled for January 2014 with an anticipated date of hire in August 2014.
+The written examinations are tentatively scheduled for January 2015 with an anticipated class start date in August 2015.

 If you will be unavailable for one or more portions of the examination due to military service or training, you must provide written notification to the Fire and Police Commission, City Hall Room 706 prior to the examination.